Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: INTRODUCTION

 Transitioning from a continuous-time $\mathtt{RNN}$ to one suitable for computer implementation involves discretisation.
 In continuous-time $\mathtt{RNN}$s, dynamics is modelled using differential equations, which describe how neuron activations change continuously over time.
 However, computers operate in discrete time, meaning that they process information in discrete time steps.
 This is well known, and we daily employ numerical methods to approximate continuous-time behaviour in a discrete-time framework.
 Given a small time step, often denoted as $\Delta$, to divide time into discrete intervals.
-Then, we use different methods, such as the Euler method, Runge-Kutta, or more advanced techniques to iteratively update the neuron activations at each time step (\cite{cheney2018numerical}).
-The key idea is to approximate continuous differential equations, such as those governing the $\mathtt{RNN}$'s dynamics using finite differences.
-This process effectively transforms continuous-time $\mathtt{RNN}$ equations into a discrete-time form.
+Then, we use the Euler method, or more advanced techniques to iteratively update the neuron activations at each time step (\cite{cheney2018numerical}). {Although a variety of numerical schemes can be used to discretise continuous-time RNNs, the present analysis focuses on the forward Euler method.
+This choice is not merely computational but also structural.
+The exact commutativity results established in this work rely on the fact that Euler discretisation evaluates the vector field only once per time step, yielding an affine update that preserves the algebraic independence between discretisation, temporal rescaling, and local linearisation.
+In contrast, higher-order schemes such as Runge–Kutta methods construct the update rule through multiple intermediate evaluations of the nonlinear vector field.
+These nested nonlinear compositions introduce higher-order interaction terms that generally prevent the resulting discrete map from being identical to the one obtained by first linearising the continuous system and subsequently discretising it.
+Consequently, the exact commutativity proven here should be understood as a property of the Euler framework and not as a generic feature of arbitrary numerical integrators.}

+{From a practical perspective, this restriction is also consistent with common RNN implementations in computational neuroscience and machine learning.
+Higher-order integrators increase the number of function evaluations required at each update step and therefore substantially raise both training and simulation costs, particularly when gradients must be propagated through long recurrent trajectories.
+Similar trade-offs have been discussed in the Neural ODE literature, where increased solver accuracy is often accompanied by significantly higher computational demands (\cite{chen2018neural}).
+Furthermore, the Euler formulation preserves a direct correspondence between the continuous-time firing-rate equation and its discrete implementation, maintaining a transparent interpretation in terms of passive decay and recurrent synaptic input.
+Investigating whether weaker forms of commutativity survive under higher-order or adaptive integration schemes remains an interesting direction for future work.}